 Vahedi is an authentic poet of painting and sculpture.
 We can admire his multiple aptitudes, and especially his talent with ceramics, which he treats with unique skill and efficiency.

 Two imperial cultures that celebrate figurative media, as well as music and poetry.
-And Vahedi is precisely that: an extremely delicate poet, scrutinizing the noblest human feelings.
-He is a passionate figurative artist who,has acquired, over time, both skill and competence and has succeeded in producing a memorable body of work, for which he is both esteemed and loved.
+And Vahedi does precisely that: he is an extremely delicate poet, scrutinizing the noblest of human feelings.
+He is a passionate figurative artist who, over time, has acquired both skill and competence and has succeeded in producing a memorable body of work.
+He is for both esteemed and loved for his artistic contributions.

 His works of art display a multitude of techniques and can be grouped together as series, each of them with a strong internal coherence.
-Some paintings, for instance, often represent real eruptions of color expanding within the painting itself, as though overflowing from a volcano or exploding into fireworks.
+Some paintings, for instance, often represent actual eruptions of color expanding within the painting itself, like colorful lava overflowing from a volcano or pigments exploding into fireworks.

-By contrast, some ceramics (which constitute the largest part of Vahedi’s production) seem to be conceived as colored rain as it drops on surfaces, causing a sense of joy and animation, which is very typical of this artist.
+The largest part of Vahedi’s production consists of ceramics and by contrast they seem to be conceived as colored rain dropping on surfaces to create a sense of joy and animation, which is very typical of this artist.
 Somehow, he aims at communicating a latent energy intrinsic to the very materials from which his works are made.
-He composes his works in this same fashion, bestowing a beneficial gift upon viewers.
+He composes them in this same fashion, bestowing a beneficial gift upon viewers.
 The same vital strength and energetic charge circulate through his sculptures, representing a valuable chapter in his fervent activity.
 There, irony, lightness, wit and sovereign elegance overlap and refract an airy and fabulous universe of images, strongly referencing the pictorial part of his production.

-Vahedi studied in Italy with important teachers and something from those interactions can still be perceived, even though they do not influence his work per se.
+Vahedi studied in Italy with important teachers and traces from those interactions can still be perceived, even though they do not influence his work per se.

-The great power of color that characterizes Sandro Trotti’s work is recalled as an underlying feeling in Vahedi’s unique style, with some suggestions from the art of Pericle Fazzini as well, highlighted in his beautiful sculptures.
+For example, the great power of color that characterizes Sandro Trotti’s work is recalled as an underlying feeling in Vahedi’s unique style, while suggestions from the art of Pericle Fazzini are highlighted in his beautiful sculptures as well.

 Vahedi has translated all these influences into a personal language, achieving overwhelming freedom and principles that make him beloved to anyone conceiving art as a positive, educational and liberating element.

-Vahedi is a fine and elegant philosopher, capable of transforming the hardest concepts into the immediacy of visual joy.
-The opportunity to see a series of his works, expertly collected, must be considered a worthy and inspiring esthetic experience.
+The artist is a fine and elegant philosopher, capable of transforming the hardest concepts into the immediacy of visual joy.
+Viewers must seize on the opportunity to see this expertly collected series of Vahedi’s works, undoubtedly a worthy and inspiring esthetic experience.